What is the major product(s) of each of the following reactions? ... | Channels for Pearson+

 Textbook Question

-What is the major product(s) of each of the following reactions? c.
+What is the major product(s) of each of the following reactions? e. nitration of p-methoxybenzaldehyde f. nitration of p-tert-butylmethylbenzene

 Verified Solution